130 High Street,

 1 person favorited this theater

 Plans were formulated on 15th September 1913, when Penge Empire Ltd. was registered as a new company, although, due to World War I breaking out, the Empire Theatre didn’t open until 1915.
-Located on a corner site of the High Street (where Burnham Close is located today), Penge in south-east London.
+Located on a corner site of the High Street (where Boots Pharmacy is today), Penge in south-east London.
 The Empire Theatre was designed and operated as a variety theatre.
 In 1946, seating capacities were 220 in the Fauteuils, 256 in the Stalls, and 160 in the Pit Stalls.
 The Circle seated 380 and the Gallery seated 500.
 It had an 29 feet deep stage, a 38 feet wide proscenium and twelve dressing rooms.

 It became part the the General Theatre Corporation(GTC) from March 1928 and was taken over by Gaumont Theatres in May 1928.
 Live show use continued.
 It was possibly requisitioned by the government during World War II and used for storage.